tnt-freskim-veliu/livewire-spotlight-search/README.md

 `:on-dark-mode="bool""`

 ## TODO
+- Add functionality to navigate inside items with keyup and keydown.
-Add command that will create spotlight search classes
+- Add command that will create spotlight search classes

 ### Changelog